Cornell Tech: Construction and usage

 Construction of the campus required demolition of the Coler-Goldwater Specialty Hospital's south campus and remediation of polluted land.
 City officials said they did not have plans to close the north campus of the hospital.
 Demolition began in March 2014, with the debris being removed by barge.

 During the demolition of the hospital, Cornell rescued several large murals at the hospital that were originally commissioned by the Federal Art Project, a subdivision of President Roosevelt's Works Progress Administration (WPA).
 The Herbert F. Johnson Museum of Art at Cornell University hosted an exhibit featuring these murals from January to May 2016.
 These murals by Ilya Bolotowsky, Albert Swinden, and Joseph Rugolo, were set to be installed in the campus in the long term, and were ultimately installed in the Bloomberg Center.

 Construction of the House, the residential building, began in 2015, with the Hudson Companies and the Related Companies as the developers.
 Forest City Ratner was hired to build the Bridge, later renamed the Tata Innovation Center.

 In June 2017, the school said that three buildings on Roosevelt Island—the Tata Innovation Center (Ratan Naval Tata, Cornell Class of 1975), the House, and the Bloomberg Center—would be ready for the start of the fall 2017 semester.
 The first buildings opened on September 13, 2017.
 The campus's initial occupants consisted of 30 professors and 300 students.
-Subsequently, in March 2018, construction began on the 18-story, 244-room Graduate Hotel at Cornell Tech, which was completed in June 2021.
+Subsequently, in March 2018, construction began on the 18-story, 244-room Graduate Hotel at Cornell Tech.
 The hotel was designed by Norwegian architecture firm Snøhetta, with Stonehill Taylor as the architect of record.

 On August 1, 2019, Greg Morrisett was named the Jack and Rilla Neafsey Dean and Vice Provost of Cornell Tech.
 He was previously the dean of Cornell's Faculty of Computing and Information Science (CIS), and is regarded as an international expert in software security.
 Morrisett succeeded Cornell Tech's founding dean, Dan Huttenlocher, who was appointed as the inaugural dean of the Massachusetts Institute of Technology's Schwarzman College of Computing.

+The Graduate Hotel at Cornell Tech was completed in June 2021.
+The hotel closed abruptly in November 2025, after its operator defaulted on loans.
+This prompted the hotel's mortgage lender to file a lawsuit in early 2026.